BCH-RC/DiVenn2/README.md

 #### 3.1	Show and hide node label function
-Right-clicking nodes can show the gene IDs of interest (see Figure 4).
+Right-clicking nodes can show the gene IDs of interest (see Figure 6).

 #### 3.2	Link to KEGG pathway and GO terms
-If users need to check the KEGG pathway or GO terms of interested gene node, they can choose the ‘Gene details’ option after right clicking the node (see Figure 5).
+If users need to check the KEGG pathway or GO terms of interested gene node, they can choose the ‘Gene details’ option after right clicking the node (see Figure 7).
+Users may also see the KEGG pathway and GO terms of all genes in a given group of gene nodes by selecting 'Gene group details' after right clicking any node in a group (see Figure 6 and Figure #).

 ![Right-Click Example](./new_tutorial_imgs/clickGraph.PNG)

 _**Figure 6** Right-click functions.
-Gene node names can be displayed and hidden; the detailed gene function, including pathway and GO terms, can be displayed through ‘Gene details’ button._
+Gene node names can be displayed and hidden; the detailed gene function, including pathway and GO terms, can be displayed through ‘Gene details’ button.
+A list of GO terms, pathways, and alternate IDs for each gene in a group of nodes can be displayed through the "Gene group details" button.
+Additionally, GO enrichment and KEGG pathway enrichment can be performed from the Gene group details table (see Figure #)._

 ![Gene Detail Example](./new_tutorial_imgs/geneDetail.PNG)